Developmental coordination disorder: Associated disorders and secondary consequences

 However, a person with DCD is unlikely to have all of these conditions.
-The pattern of difficulty varies widely from person to person; an area of major weakness for one dyspraxic can be an area of strength or gift for another.
-For example, while some dyspraxics have difficulty with reading and spelling due to dyslexia, or with numeracy due to dyscalculia, others may have brilliant reading and spelling or mathematical abilities.
-Co-morbidity between ADHD and DCD is particularly high; the overlap between the two disorders is believed to be about 50% (approximately half of people with DCD have ADHD).
+The pattern of difficulty varies widely from person to person; an area of major weakness for one dyspraxic person can be an area of strength or gift for another.
+For example, while some dyspraxic people have difficulty with reading and spelling due to dyslexia, or with numeracy due to dyscalculia, others may have brilliant reading and spelling or mathematical abilities.
+Co-morbidity between ADHD and DCD is particularly high.

 Sensory processing disorder

 Sensory processing disorder (SPD) concerns having oversensitivity or undersensitivity to physical stimuli, such as touch, light, sound, and smell.
 This may manifest itself as an inability to tolerate certain textures such as sandpaper or certain fabrics such as wool, oral intolerance of excessively textured food (commonly known as picky eating), being touched by another individual (in the case of touch oversensitivity) or it may require the consistent use of sunglasses outdoors since sunlight may be intense enough to cause discomfort to a dyspraxic person (in the case of light oversensitivity).
-An aversion to loud music and naturally loud environments (such as clubs and bars) is typical behavior of individuals with dyspraxia who have auditory oversensitivity, while only being comfortable in unusually warm or cold environments is typical of a dyspraxic with temperature oversensitivity.
+An aversion to loud music and naturally loud environments (such as clubs and bars) is typical behavior of individuals with dyspraxia who have auditory oversensitivity, while only being comfortable in unusually warm or cold environments is typical of a dyspraxic person with temperature oversensitivity.
 Undersensitivity to stimuli may also cause problems, as individuals do not receive the sensory input they need to understand where their bodies are in space.
 This can make it even more challenging to complete tasks.
-Dyspraxics who are undersensitive to pain may injure themselves without realising it.
-Some dyspraxics may be oversensitive to some stimuli and undersensitive to others.
+Dyspraxic people who are undersensitive to pain may injure themselves without realising it.
+Some dyspraxic people may be oversensitive to some stimuli and undersensitive to others.

-Developmental Language Disorder
+Developmental language disorder

-Developmental Language Disorder (DLD) research has found that students with developmental coordination disorder and normal language skills still experience learning difficulties despite relative strengths in language.
+Developmental language disorder (DLD) research has found that students with developmental coordination disorder and normal language skills still experience learning difficulties despite relative strengths in language.
 This means that, for students with developmental coordination disorder, their working memory abilities determine their learning difficulties.
 Any strength in language that they have is not able to sufficiently support their learning.

 Students with developmental coordination disorder struggle most in visual-spatial memory.
 When compared to their peers without motor difficulties, students with developmental coordination disorder are seven times more likely than typically developing students to achieve very poor scores in visual-spatial memory.
 As a result of this working memory impairment, students with developmental coordination disorder have learning deficits as well.